Coolest Basketball Cake Designs and Decorating Tips

 For this basketball cake, I first prepared the goal stands imitating the goals used in the NBA.
 First, I drew the goal as my guideline; I used Styrofoam and cut it based on my drawing.
 I glued it all together and let it dry.

 For the basketball, you can either use the ball pan or you can use a ball Styrofoam and cover it with icing.
 I used boiled white icing and star point tips and creativity.

 I made this basketball cake for my nephew’s 5th birthday who is a basketball fanatic.
 I was trying to think of a cute and different idea for the cake.
-I had a basketball book that was shaped like a ball and had arms and feet on it.
+Happens to be that I had a basketball book that was shaped like a ball and had arms and feet on it.
 I took off the arms and feet from the book and thought it would be cute to put them on a basketball cake!!!
-I just made a 9" x 13" cake and found a basketball hoop to put at the end.
-I then made a basketball shaped cake from a round bowl I had and stuck the feet and hands on that.
+I just made a 9″ x 13″ cake and found a basketball hoop to put at the end.
+Then I made a basketball shaped cake from a round bowl I had and stuck the feet and hands on that.
 I wanted it to look like the ball was jumping up to the basket.

 It was a little challenging trying to make the ball and then trying to figure out a way to make it stand up.
 I ended up finding a glass jar and stuck that into the cake.
 I found a piece of sturdy orange plastic from a jar lid and put that at the bottom of the basketball and then taped that to the jar so it would stay put.